Save Our Woods

 Following the success of the Save Our Forests campaign to;

-1: get Government to do a u-turn on their plans to “sell up to all of” (Jim Paice MP) our Public Forest Estate (PFE),
+1: get Government to u-turn on their plans to “sell up to all of” (Jim Paice MP) our Public Forest Estate (PFE),

-2: have the forestry clauses removed from the Public Bodies Bill,
+2: have the forestry clauses removed from the 2010 proposed Public Bodies Bill,

-3: shut down Government’s sham public consultation in favour of a proper assessment of Englands’ woods, trees and forests and all the myriad of research papers and best practice case studies available.
+3: shut down Government’s sham public consultation in favour of a proper assessment of Englands’ woods, trees and forests and all the myriad of research and best practice case studies available.
 With a real and groundbreaking discussion between stakeholders, cross-sector experts, professionals and policy makers.
+Bottom up!

 About 16 months and nearly a million pounds later, the Forestry Panel published it’s recommendations to Government on the 4th of July 2012 - www.defra.gov.uk/forestrypanel/reports

 Save Our Woods was glad to see that finally the members that made up the Forestry Panel, and now the Government, agree with what campaigners have been fighting for all along, that our public forest estate should remain in public ownership.
 See ex-secretary of state Caroline Spelman’s ministerial statement.